kianenigma/kanaria-hatchery/README.md

 # Kanaria Hatchery

-A sybil-like took that sends an array of emojis to [Kanaria](https://kanaria.rmrk.app/) eggs from different randomly generated accounts.
+A sybil-like tool that sends an array of emojis to [Kanaria](https://kanaria.rmrk.app/) eggs from different randomly generated accounts.

 ### Disclaimer